 Labs usually rely on specific equipment and hands-on activities and might be difficult to translate to an online format.
 The following ideas, however, may help you modify your labs for virtual instruction:

 Continue active lab experiments, from a distance.
 If you would like your students to continue active lab experiments and record their observations, you may consider using some lower-tech approaches, such as mounting an iPad on a tripod, activating the time-lapse setting on the camera, and recording or transmitting the visual data, as well as higher-tech approaches like Motif, a system made to record experiments remotely.
 This system has many features that allow you to remotely control lighting, focus, etc. A do-it-yourself version can be found on Biorxiv's website.

 Consider altering lab activities.
 For instance, shift the focus from data collection to data analysis.
 Provide students with sample data, perhaps in the form in which it would have been collected, and ask students to complete the analysis as if they had collected the data themselves.
 For cases where observations are part of the process, consider recording yourself or an AI completing the lab and ask students to take the necessary measurements and observations from the video.
 Students can then complete the analysis and reflection as usual.
-Students can collaborate on analysis and reporting using email, the LMS (Blackboard or Canvas), or other collaborative tools.
+Students can collaborate on analysis and reporting using email, the LMS, or other collaborative tools.

 - Explore online simulations.
 Online simulations, which allow students to interact virtually with the equipment and lab conditions, may offer valuable practice for students.
 Many online resources are available, including many that are free.
 A few that may be of interest include (but are not limited to)